Call for papers 2017

 - Non mandatory audio and video recording of the presentations is planned.
 Presentors will be asked for autorisation to record their talk prior to the conference.

 Full papers and short papers will be published in online conference proceedings with the “Journal on Cybercrime & Digital Investigations (CybIN)” published by the French Cybercrime Centre of Excellence (CECyF).
-The 2015 proceedings are available on the journal’s website.
+The 2016 proceedings are being published on the journal website (2015 proceedings here).

 - Erwan Abgrall, PhD, Security engineer, DGA-MI, France